 Why do some bunnies have ears that point straight up and other rabbits have ears that flop over?
-A hubber recently had this curious question to ask:
+I was recently asked the following question:

-Why do one of my bunnies ears stay fallen over?
-None of his brothers have ears like that it's a netherland mixed with flemish giant and it is the only rabbit with one ear that will not stay up.
+Why does one of my bunnies' ears stay fallen over?
+None of his brothers have ears like that.
+He's a Netherland mixed with a Flemish giant and he is the only rabbit I have with one ear that will not stay up.

 Rabbits whose ears flop over are referred to as 'lops'.
 The lop gene is present in many different strains of rabbit.
 A common type of lop is the mini-lop, but there are also Holland lops and other kinds of lops.
 If a rabbit with any lop genes in its genotype was bred into the lines of your rabbits, that could explain a floppy ear.
 If the rabbits are very young, you may find that more bunnies develop floppy ears as they grow older.

 2. Heat Can Cause Floppy Ears in Flemish Giants